Questions and answers

 We will reduce our energy consumption, enhance our use of renewable energy, and explore new ways to cut our direct and indirect emissions, which will fall in line with the efforts required to avoid dangerous climate change.
 We believe in demonstrating the value of climate solutions through our reporting and we will implement processes to understand the carbon impacts of our business decisions.

-We have already started a number of programmes to make our commitments happen, and we will announce further decisions and developments over the coming years, starting with an implementation plan in early 2017 and our next annual social responsibility and sustainability report this winter.
+We have already started a number of programmes to make our commitments happen, and we will announce further decisions and developments over the coming years.

 In the short term, we: